What the Right Diet Can Do for Your Asthma

 Manage asthma proactively, not just with medication but also by eating healthy and avoiding triggers.
 Here are some tips to prevent asthma symptoms:

-• Take note of when and how asthma or allergy symptoms appear to identify them clearly
+• Please take note of when and how asthma or allergy symptoms appear to identify them clearly

 • Follow the treatment plan of your doctor.
 Keep up with appointments and take medications as prescribed